End Time Title

 --- Matthew 16:25 NLT

-Decide in your heart today not to let your testimony "go out."
+Decide in your heart today not to let your testimony "go out" like the 5 foolish virgins.

 More testimony references: